-Sony, DVgate, i.LINKTM, Jog Dial Utility, ImageStation, PictureGear, PowerPanel, MovieShaker, Smart Capture, Sony Notebook Setup, UI Design Selector, VisualFlow, SonicStage, Memory StickTM and the Memory Stick logo, VAIO and the VAIO logo are trademarks of Sony Corporation.
-The Microsoft, Windows®, the Windows® logo, Windows® Media and Outlook trademarks or registered trademarks of U.S. Microsoft Corporation in the U.S. and other countries.
+Sony, DVgate, i.LINKTM, Jog DialTM Control, PictureGear, PictureToy, MovieShaker, Smart Capture, SonicStage, Sony Notebook Setup, UI Design Selector, VisualFlow, Memory StickTM and the Memory Stick logo, VAIO and the VAIO logo are trademarks of Sony Corporation.
+The Microsoft, Windows, the Windows logo, Windows Media and Outlook trademarks or registered trademarks of U.S. Microsoft Corporation in the U.S. and other countries.

-i.LINKTM is a trademark of Sony used only to designate that a product contains an IEEE1394 connection.
+i.LINKTM is a trademark of Sony used to disignate that a product contains an IEEE1394-connection.